peterewills/peterewills.github.io/_pages/about.md

 systems.
 For more details on all that, check out [my portfolio](/portfolio/), or take a look at [my resume][4].

-Currently, I work with [FullContact][7], helping design and implement the algorithms used for identity resolution in their graph database.
+I currently live in San Francisco, where I work as a data scientist with the inventory optimization team at [Stitch Fix][7].

 [^fnote2]: After graduating from Reed, I spent some time living at
 	[Great Vow Zen Monastery][3], where we followed a daily schedule of work and